This accessibility statement applies to The PEACE Programmes Learning Platform website: https://peaceplatform.seupb.eu/

 Online maps and mapping services are exempt from the regulations.
 However, an accessible alternative must be provided for essential information provided for navigational use.
 We do not use mapping for navigational purposes.

 This website was last tested on 13th of September 2021.
-These tests have been carried out independently by the site developer with the assistance of WebAIM and UserWay tools.
+These tests have been carried out internally by the site developer with the assistance of WebAIM and UserWay reporting tools.

 We used this approach to deciding on a sample of pages to test: